Lindsay Stringer: Career

-Stringer has been involved in research on land, food, water, energy and climate change worth c.£42 million (total value) since 2005.
+Stringer has been involved in research on land, food, water, energy and climate change since 2005.

 She chaired the Independent International Task Force for the Dryland Systems Programme of the Consultative Group on International Agricultural Research (CGIAR) from 2014 to 2016.

 She was an Intergovernmental Panel on Climate Change (IPCC) lead author for the Special Report on Climate Change and Land Use.

-She is currently IPCC lead author for the 6th Assessment Report (AR6) as well as Coordinating Lead Author for the IPCC AR6 cross-chapter paper on Deserts, Desertification and Semi-arid Areas.
+She is IPCC lead author for the IPCC Sixth Assessment Report (AR6) as well as Coordinating Lead Author for the IPCC AR6 cross-chapter paper on Deserts, Desertification and Semi-arid Areas.

 She was Coordinating Lead Author for the Intergovernmental science-policy Platform on Biodiversity and Ecosystem Services (IPBES) Africa Regional Assessment, and Lead Author for the IPBES Land Degradation and Restoration Assessment.

 Stringer is involved in the Economics of Land Degradation (ELD) Initiative, as well as being an Elected Steering Committee Member for DesertNet International.

-She was competitively selected for the international Homeward Bound expedition to Antarctica: a women in climate science leadership programme in 2016.
+She was selected for the international Homeward Bound expedition to Antarctica: a women in climate science leadership programme in 2016.